 - On-farm water productivity is 2.5 kg/m3 under supplemental irrigation, compared to 0.3 to 1 kg/m3 under rainfed conditions and 0.75 kg/m3 under full irrigation.

-- Field trials in several countries showed massive increases in wheat and barley yields with small quantities of supplemental irrigation: yields increased from 4.6 to 5.8 t/ha in Morocco and from 2.2 to 3.4 t/ha in Iran.
+- Field trials in several countries showed massive increases in wheat and barley yields with small quantities of supplemental irrigation.
+For example, yields increased from 4.6 to 5.8 t/ha in Morocco.

 - Supplemental irrigation allows farmers to plant their crops early, increasing yields and preventing exposure to terminal heat and drought stress in hot areas, and frost in cold areas.